Xelemsta/user/README.md

 * Storing configuration/sensible secrets with a secret management solution (Vault for example).

-* Storing application logs inside ElasticSearch/OpenSearch solution (for example) to be able to monitor the system (then crafting monitoring application that request our elasticsearch/opensearch cluster or using application like ElastAlert).
+* Sending application logs inside ElasticSearch/OpenSearch solution (for example) to be able to monitor the system (then crafting monitoring application that request our elasticsearch/opensearch cluster or using application like ElastAlert).
+It could be usefull to compute response time for example.

-* Using a context environment where you can set a request id that could be forwarded to each microservices communicating between each other.
+* Using a context environment where you can set a unique id that could be forwarded to each microservices communicating between each other.
 It will helps to easier track what's happened on a specific workflow or action (by getting all microservices involved).